On certain vehicles, the second-row seat frames may not have been properly welded. As a result, the seatback could fail and move in a crash.

 Remedy

-Volvo Trucks will notify owners by mail and advise you to take your truck to a dealership to reinforce the passenger-side seat belt anchor.
+Ford will notify owners by mail and advise you to take your vehicle to a dealership to repair the second-row seat upper tether anchorages.

 Safety Risk